-30.8 Whether Activities involve Establishment of a New Industry or Merely a New Product Line of the Established Firm
+27.8 Whether Activities involve Establishment of a New Industry or Merely a New Product Line of the Established Firm

-30.8.1 Introducing a new product line by an established industry could expedite the establishment of the new product in the market by leveraging its existing distribution and marketing networks to promote sales.
-In such a case, production operations tend to stabilize in a shorter period.
+27.8.1 Introducing a new product line by an established industry could expedite the establishment of the new product in the market by leveraging its existing distribution and marketing networks to promote sales.
+In such a case, production operations tend to stabilize in a short period.
 However, if the production of the newly introduced product doesn't receive substantial support from the existing and established product categories, the operation of the domestic industry concerning the new product will take longer period to achieve stability.
 Therefore, it can be termed as a new industry.

-30.8.2 The product produced by the domestic industry has never been produced earlier in Pakistan.
-Paint Brush Filaments Industry is totally a new industry for which the whole domestic demand was being met by imports.
-The Applicant is also a producer of paint tools, produces and sells paint brushes and related items in the market.
-However, these products (paint brushes) are for retail customers.
-In contrast, the Paint Brush Filaments are not intended for end consumers; instead, it serves as an intermediate industrial input used in the manufacturing of paint brushes.
-As a result, it is not retailed but is intended for sale to other user industries, which are competitors of the Applicant in that segment.
+27.8.2 The product produced by the domestic industry has never been produced earlier in Pakistan.
+Paint Brush Filament industry is totally a new industrial unit for which the whole domestic demand was being met by imports.
+The Applicant, which is also a producer of paint tools, produces and sells paint brushes and related items in the market.
+However, these products are for retail customers.
+In contrast, the Paint Brush Filament is not intended for end consumers; instead, it serves as an intermediate industrial input used in the manufacturing of paint brushes.
+As a result, it is not sold at retail level but sold to other user industries, which are competitors of the Applicant in that segment.
 Consequently, the marketing channels for retail products and those for industrial inputs cannot be the same.
 The Applicant had to develop its own sales and marketing channels to sell its product to the customers.
 Therefore, the question of any aid from existing sales and marketing networks does not arise.
 Hence the domestic industry cannot be regarded as an established industry based on this criterion.

-30.9.
-The above information and analysis show that the domestic industry manufacturing Paint Brush Filaments is a newly established industry which is struggling to compete with less than fair value/dumped imports of Paint Brush Filaments from China and incurring losses at its nascent stage.
-Therefore, in this case assessment for material retardation of the establishment of domestic industry is more relevant to determine injury to the domestic industry.
+27.9.
+The above information and analysis shows that the domestic industry manufacturing Paint Brush Filament is a newly established industry which is struggling to compete with less than fair value/dumped imports of Paint Brush Filament from China and incurring losses at its nascent stage.
+Therefore, in this case assessment for material retardation to the establishment of domestic industry is more relevant to determine injury to the domestic industry.

-31. Determination of Material Retardation of the Establishment of Domestic Industry
+28. Determination of Material Retardation of the Establishment of Domestic Industry

-31.1 Since this is a case of a nascent/new industry, therefore, assessment for material retardation of the establishment of domestic industry is more relevant than the assessment of material injury to the domestic industry.
+28.1 Since this is a case of a nascent/new industry, therefore, assessment for material retardation to the establishment of domestic industry is more relevant than the assessment of material injury to the domestic industry.

-31.2 Volume of Dumped Imports
+28.2 Volume of Dumped Imports

-31.2.1 In order to assess volume of dumped imports of the investigated product in accordance with Section 15(2) of the Act, the volume of dumped imports of the investigated product and actual versus projected production of the domestic like product during the POI for injury has been analyzed below.
+28.2.1 In order to assess volume of dumped imports of the investigated product in accordance with Section 15(2) of the Act, the volume of dumped imports of the investigated product and actual versus projected production of the domestic like product during the POI for injury has been analyzed below.

-Volume of Dumped Imports and Domestic Production (Volum
+Volume of Dumped imports and Domestic Froduction

 Period Dumped Others Dumped Domestic Production

 imports imports imports % of total Imports Actual Projected

 (1) (2) (4) (5) (6) (7)

-Jan-Mar 2022 100.00 - 27.27
+Jan-Mar 2022 22.49 - 6.13 67.68

-Apr-Jun 2022 60.02 - 37.65
+Apr-Jun 2022 13.50 - 8.47 -

-Jul-Sep 2022 157.72 I 100% 65.56 300.94
+Jul-Sep 2022 35.47 - 100.00 14.74 -

-Oct-Dec 2022 126.92 - 80.63
+Oct-Dec 2022 28.54 - 18.13 -

-Jan-Dec 2022 444.65 - 211.11
+Jan-Dec 2022 100.00 - 47.48 -

-Jan-Mar 2023 52.57 - 72.78
+Jan-Mar 2023 11.82 - 16.37 66.80

-Apr-Jun 2023 93.55 - 100% 61.36 297.04
+Apr-Jun 2023 21.04 - 100.00 13.80 -

-Jul-Sep 2023 108.28 - 100% 67.55 297.04
+Jul-Sep 2023 24.35 - 100.00 15.19 -

-Jan-Sep 2023 254.40 - 201.69
+Jan-Sep 2023 57.21 - 45.36 -